EntenKoeniq/ezstripe/README.md

 - [X] Payouts
 - [X] Refunds
 - [ ] Tokens

+# Contributing
+> **Note** <br>
+> We don't bring in code from other projects!
+I ask you to respect the projects of others and the time invested and not to copy anything!
+No Struct!
+No Line!

+Interested in contributing to this SDK?
+Github offers you the possibility to create [pull requests](https://github.com/EntenKoeniq/ezstripe/pulls) where you can contribute your work to improve the experience with [ezstripe](https://github.com/EntenKoeniq/ezstripe)!

 # License
 I spent hours writing the code and creating each member of a struct.
 So please respect my time and work.